BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.25 =

+* Removing RealPage from the options, since we're not actually using that API.

 = 0.24 =